ltanksley10/animated-rain/README.md

 # animated-rain
-Falling rain SVGs and CSS animations
+Falling rain using SVGs and CSS animations